devclub-iitd/summer-of-code-2023/backend/week3/README.md

 ### Task 3B: Transforming Django project into a REST API
 Now we will be transforming our existing Django project into a REST API.
 You can refer to the [official documentation](https://www.django-rest-framework.org/tutorial/quickstart/) for more details.
-- Create a new model `Tag` with only one field `name`.
-Modify the `Product` model to add a `tags` field which is a many-to-many field with `Tag` model.
 - Modify `views.py` to add the necessary logic for the APIs.
 You are **only** allowed to use function based views for this task.
 - Create 5 APIs for each of the following:
     - Get all products
     - Get a single product (by id)
-    - Get products by tag
     - Add a product
     - Delete a product
+    - Purchase a product
 - Test the APIs using Postman and make sure they are working as expected.

+**Note:** You can create new models and/or modify the existing models if you want to.

 ### Task 3C: Authentication using Simple JWT
 You have to add authentication to your project.
 You can refer to the [official documentation](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/) for more details.